-Amb.
+Ambassador (ret.)
 James Irvin Gadsden

-Director of the McHenry Fellows Scholarship Program
+Instructor, McHenry Fellows Program

 Beginning his Foreign Service career in 1972, Ambassador Gadsden worked as a political officer in the State Department's Office of East Asian Regional Affairs (1972-74).
 He was next assigned to the U.S. Trade Center in Taipei as a market research officer supporting U.S. export promotion programs (1974-76).
 He continued promoting U.S. exports as a commercial officer at the U.S. Embassy in Budapest (1977-79).
 His next assignment was as a staff assistant to the Assistant Secretary of State for Economic and Business Affairs (1980-81).